Our mission statement

 Heidi is responsible for the planning and managing of content development processes, as well as the creation of resources, virtual lessons and training videos.
 Heidi has worked as a primary English, German and Maths teacher and speaks three languages fluently.
 She currently studies towards her trilingual Master's degree in Primary Education and spends most of her free time reading and playing with her dog, Pixie, and her two cats, Haku and Miso.

 Sara does an incredible job of bringing the Learning Village to life!
-Sara lives in a beautiful, small village in the Italian Alps and loves walking in the mountains and practising yoga.
-She started her illustration career by creating a little ugly, but adventurous, comic series about her and her primary school classmates in her first days of school.
-She started to publish in 2006 and, since then, she's been creating illustrations for textbooks, educational projects and fiction books, collaborating with publishers and public and private clients in Italy and worldwide. www.blog.saramarchetto.com, www.saramamy@hotmail.com
+Sara lives in a beautiful village in the Italian Alps and loves hiking and practicing yoga.
+She started her illustration career by creating colourful comic strips about her primary school classmates' imaginary adventures.
+She has published professionally since 2009, working on textbooks, fiction books, games, and educational projects for a wide age range.
+She collaborates with publishers, institutions, and companies in Italy and worldwide.

 Kelly manages new and existing memberships of the Australasia region.
 Based in Auckland, New Zealand, Kelly has a varied background in travel, tertiary & retail industries.
 Her happy place is spending time with her young family or pottering in the garden.